Updated: February 18, 2021

 Permissions are under the customer's control.
 Customers can create new roles as required by copying an existing role.
 There are set rules per roles (Artist, Admin, Manager, Client, Vendor) that can be changed.
 These rules apply to the entire site, not just a project.
 More information is available in the articles " Permissions " and " Your People ."

-Each site has its own database which runs on one of our four PostgreSQL database server clusters.
-Each database server cluster consists of one primary and one replica that are continuously replicated, and one warm replica running in AWS.
+Each site has its own database, which runs on one of our PostgreSQL database server clusters.
+Each database server cluster consists of one primary and one or more replicas that are continuously synchronized.

 Data retention period for application data